Biography

 After becoming a laureate of the Queen Elisabeth Competition in Brussels in 2009, Sareika has been invited to perform as a soloist by renowned orchestras such as the London Philharmonia, Belgian National Orchestra, Beijing Symphony Orchestra, Antwerp Symphony Orchestra, Lisbon Philharmonic, Latvian National Orchestra and London Chamber Orchestra.
 She has worked with conductors such as Andris Nelsons, Paavo Järvi, Paul Goodwin, Gilbert Varga, Jean-Bernard Pommier and Gérard Korsten on famous stages like Carnegie Hall, Berlin Philharmonie, Sidney Recital Hall, Kennedy Center Washington, Wigmore Hall London, National Centre for the Performing Arts Beijing or Isumi Hall Osaka.

-Vineta Sareika has received the Award of the Ministry of Culture as well as the Excellence Award in Latvia, she has been named several times the Instrumentalist of the Year by the Latvian Radio and was recently honored with the Great Music Award, the most prestigious cultural award of the country.
+Vineta Sareika has received the Award of the Ministry of Culture as well as the Excellence Award in Latvia, she has been named several times the Instrumentalist of the Year by the Latvian Radio and honored with the Great Music Award, the most prestigious cultural award of the country.

 Chamber music